-Student Poster Sessions
+Student Poster Sessions Will Resume in 2014

 The AAC Poster Session provides a forum where students engaged in surface science, surface treatment, electrochemical processes and other metals work present their research in such technologies to an audience of industry professionals.
 The goal is to present academic and industrial-related research, as well as developments in the field of metal surface science and technology, to all registrants.